 - Meals: Box lunch, dinner, and snacks

-After an early breakfast, we leave the hotel in Cusco, along with the lead guide in a private van and take you to the train station at Ollantaytambo; where we will take the train to the starting point of the 2 Day Trek at Km 104.
+After an early breakfast we leave the hotel in Cusco, along with the lead guide in a private van and take you to the train station at Ollantaytambo; where we will take the train to the starting point of the 2 Day Trek at Km 104.
 On arrival, we will have a light snack and meet our assistant guides while we finalize our gear.
 Next, we will check in at the Inca Trail entry point and begin our adventure to Machu Picchu.
 Chachabamba (2,050m) will be the 1st archaeological center we visit.
 This well-preserved Inca site is known for its beautiful construction and important location in the Sacred Valley.
 Next, we will slowly climb for about 3 hours to the archaeological center of Wiñaywayna (2,650m), where we will enjoy its magnificent structures and a fulfilling box lunch.
 After a short break, we continue hiking through the semi-tropical forest to Intipunku (Sun Gate), where we witness the first panoramic view of the citadel of Machu Picchu, surrounded by impressive mountain peaks, deep valleys and the Urubamba River.
 From Intipunku, we descend for 30 minutes to the citadel, take a rest and have plenty of opportunity to take photos.
-Lastly for today, we will take the bus to the town of Aguas Calientes (2,030m), where we will spend the night at our hotel.
-Later today we will have the option to visit the Aguas Calientes hot springs.
-Following this experience, you will enjoy a meal at a local restaurant in Aguas Calientes, where Guiding Peru’s guide will brief you about your next day at Machu Picchu.
+Later this afternoon, we will take the bus to the town of Aguas Calientes (2,030m), where we will spend the night at our hotel.
+This evening we will have the option to visit the Aguas Calientes hot springs or shop along the streets of this small village town.
+Finally this evening, you will enjoy a meal at a local restaurant in Aguas Calientes, where Guiding Peru’s guide will brief you about your next day at Machu Picchu.

 - Meals: Breakfast, box snacks

-After an early breakfast, we begin the tour to Machu Picchu.
-We will start along the Inca trail that ends in Machu Picchu, one of the flat stones on the edge of cliffs in the highland jungle, that is well known as the Inca Bridge Trail.
-This is a fascinating walk where few people go and will take us about 35 minutes round trip.
-It is the best beginning we can offer for a tour around this magical complex.
-After the Inca Bridge, you will relax with at the best view point of the Citadel and our guide will start explaining the mystery of Machu Picchu.
-Following his discussion, your guide will lead you on a tour of the total complex for 2-3 hours.
-Following the guided tour you you will be provided a light box snack and have plenty of free time to explore Machu Picchu on your own or take the optional Huayna Picchu Mountain climb.
+We begin the tour to Machu Picchu.
+We will start by waking early and taking one of the first buses from Agaus Calientes to the Citadel of Machu Picchu, where we will be one of the first guests to enter, avoiding the crowds that arrive later in the day.
+After checkin in at the main gate, you will soon have the best view point of the Citadel and our guide will start explaining the mystery of Machu Picchu.
+Following his discussion, your guide will lead you on a tour of the total complex for 2 hours.
+Following the guided tour you you will be provided a light snack and have plenty of free time to explore Machu Picchu on your own or take the optional Huayna Picchu Mountain climb.
 Following your visit to Machu Picchu, a bus will transport you back to Aguas Calientes where you will have time to shop, prior to your return train departing to Cusco.
-You board the train at 4:30 pm to Poroy where the Guiding Peru van and driver are waiting to transport you back to your Cusco hotel, arriving at approximately 8:00 pm.
+You board the afternoon train to Ollantaytambo, where the Guiding Peru van and driver are waiting to transport you back to your Cusco hotel, arriving at approximately 7:00 pm.

 When to Travel